ScreenJournal

 The Screen-Only Blind Spot

-Traditional screen monitoring was designed for desktop-heavy work: writing documents, building spreadsheets, browsing the web.
+Traditional screen visibility was designed for desktop-heavy work: writing documents, building spreadsheets, browsing the web.
 In those contexts, screen activity is a strong signal.
 You can tell whether someone is actively engaged or endlessly scrolling.

 For voice-based roles, that signal collapses.